San Diego Domestic Partnership Agreements Attorney

 - How separate assets and debts will acquire a community interest, if at all

 - Alimony rights and obligations, including limitations and waivers

 - Tax issues

-Issues involving children, including child custody and child support are not enforceable and should not be included in a domestic partnership agreement.
+Issues involving children, including San Diego child custody and child support orders are not enforceable and should not be included in a domestic partnership agreement.
 By including such provisions there is a risk that the entire agreement, if those provisions are not severable from the remaining provisions, could be unenforceable.
-The process of drafting a domestic partnership agreements is extremely complex, so contact one of our San Diego domestic partnership agreement lawyers for help today.
+The process of drafting a domestic partnership agreements is extremely complex.